 *Note: All data is from the 1985 tournament to the present.

 The 1989 NCAA tournament was a special one for the 11 seeds.
-That year, every 11 seed won against the 6 seed, by an average of 5.75 points.
+That year, they swept their 6-seed opponents.

-South Alabama had the toughest time with its upset bid, beating in-state rival Alabama, 86-84, on a last-second shot by Jeff Hodge with two seconds in the game.
+South Alabama had the toughest time with its upset bid, beating in-state rival Alabama, 86-84, on a shot by Jeff Hodge with two seconds left in the game.

-In total, 11 seeds have won 49 out of 132 match-ups, or 37 percent of the time.
-Even more impressive, 18 have made it to the Sweet 16, including Xavier last year, and three of those advanced all the way to the Final Four.
-(Xavier fell to Gonzaga in the Elite 8.)
-More 11 seeds have made the Final Four than 10 seeds, 9 seeds, or 7 seeds.
+In total, 11 seeds have won 51 out of 136 opening round match-ups, or 37.5 percent of the time.
+Twenty-two have made it to the Sweet 16 and four have advanced to the Final Four.
+More 11 seeds have made the Final Four than 10 seeds or 9 seeds.

-LSU, George Mason and VCU all made history as the lowest seeds to ever make the Final Four and all won by considerable margins against their first-round match-ups.
+LSU, George Mason, VCU and Loyola-Chicago all made history as the lowest seeds to ever make the Final Four and outside Loyola-Chicago's two-point win all won by considerable margins against their first-round opponents.

 |2006||George Mason||Michigan State||75-65|

 While those teams had success throughout the tournament, it was Pepperdine in the 2000 tournament who gave us the biggest first round upset by an 11 seed over a 6 seed.
 The Waves beat Indiana in a 20-point blowout, 77-57, in Bobby Knight’s last game as the Hoosiers’ coach.